canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 ## 1. Don't assert on stubs

-Remember, stubs are there to provide values indirectly to our code under test.
+Let's remember that stubs are there to provide values indirectly to our code under test.
 We make fakes return a value or throw an exception.

-**Don't write assertions for stubs.** We don't need them.
-Assert on the result of your tests or use mocks.
+**Don't write assertions for stubs.
+We don't need them.
+Let's assert on the result of our tests or use mocks.**

 Please, don't do this.